388th Munitions Squadron begins new training regimen

 |0

-This work, 388th Munitions Squadron begins new training regimen [Image 8 of 8], by SSgt Codie Trimble, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 388th Munitions Squadron begins new training regimen, by SSgt Codie Trimble, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT